-The Cape Coral Police Department also uses portable radar display trailers that can be staged in areas that are experiencing high traffic volume, or regular speed related complaints.
-Complaints are commonly received from citizens or are observed by officers in their day-to-day operations.

-CCPD currently has three newer Stalker SAM-R towable radar display units, and two older radar display trailers.
+The Cape Coral Police Department also uses portable radar display trailers that can be staged in areas that are experiencing high traffic volume, or regular speed-related complaints.
+Traffic complaints are commonly received from citizens and are handled by the Special Operations Bureau.
+The Lieutenant will process the complaint, call the concerned citizen back, and assign the complaint for followup.
+The complaint may be assigned to a traffic officer or assigned to a volunteer who has received specialized training on the use of handheld radar units and radar trailers.
+The volunteers will complete traffic studies and provide the results to the day time traffic Sergeant who may assign personel for enforcement activities, or make recommendations for alternative approaches to the Lieutenant.
+CCPD currently has three newer Stalker SAM-R towable radar display units and two older radar display trailers.
 These are relocated as needed throughout the city in response to speeding concerns, and for special events.
-Currently, there are two permanent radar speed signs on Country Club Boulevard, and two more on Cape Coral Parkway West.
+Currently, there are two permanent radar speed signs on Country Club Boulevard and two more on Cape Coral Parkway West.
 The permanently fixed units were placed in response to frequent citizen demand for traffic enforcement and speed reduction along that stretch of roadway.
 These tools are used to assist in changing driver's behavior by making them aware of the speeds they are actually driving.

-In addition to the radar units, the Department has two handheld laser speed measurement devices available for use.
-These handheld units, Ultra Lyte LR B, LTR 20-20 series by Laser Tech, Inc., are available to all officers on a first come, first serve basis, or for special events.
+In addition to the radar units, the department has handheld laser speed measurement devices, Ultra Lyte LR B, LTR 20-20 series by Laser Tech, Inc., which are assigned to the Special Operations Bureau.